Hacker0x01/docs.hackerone.com/docs/programs/multiple-jira-integrations.md

 If you have multiple HackerOne programs, you can integrate them to the same Jira instance.

-> These instructions are specifically for Jira Cloud users.

 To integrate multiple HackerOne programs to the same Jira instance:

 1. Remove the “HackerOne for Jira” plugin if you’re using Jira Cloud.